BeyondATC/BeyondATC_Wiki/docs/support/faq.md

     - Check that your microphone is connected and working
     - Go to Settings > Privacy and security > Microphone and check that apps are allowed to use the microphone (at the bottom of the section)
     - Open BATC, disconnect and reconnect your microphone

+??? info "Why is BeyondATC telling me that a runway does not exist?"
+    BeyondATC uses data directly from MSFS scenery, so if a scenery is outdated or differs from what tools like SimBrief reference, it may result in runway discrepancies.
+BeyondATC can account for minor changes, such as a one-digit difference in runway numbers, but significant changes—like renaming 06 to 06L—are not recognized and will cause this error.

+    To solve this error, you need to check if a custom scenery is available and up to date.